TEACHING ARTISTS

 Marc Caro-Willcox

 Marc Caro-Willcox is a San Diego Junior Theatre alum, currently teaching at SDJT and Helix High School.
 SDJT choreography credits: Newsies Jr., Tuck Everlasting, Seussical.
 Other choreography credits include: She Loves Me (Scripps Ranch Theatre), Mamma Mia!
 (Coronado Playhouse) In The Heights (Patio Playhouse), Little Shop of Horrors (San Diego City College), Smokey Joe’s Cafe (SDCC), Entrances and Exits (SDCC).
-Performance credits include: Shockheaded Peter and Supers (Cygnet), Hall Pass and Danny’s Story (Blindspot Collective), Avenue Q (OB Playhouse), A Chorus Line (Coronado Playhouse).
-Marc directed JT’s production of Rodgers + Hammerstein’s Cinderella this summer.
+Performance credits include: Shockheaded Peter, Cabaret and Supers (Cygnet), Hall Pass and Danny’s Story (Blindspot Collective), Avenue Q (OB Playhouse), A Chorus Line and The Old Man and the Old Moon (Coronado Playhouse).
+Marc directed JT’s production of Rodgers + Hammerstein’s Cinderella this past summer and will be choreographing Mean Girls later this season.

 CLASSES